wi-photos/Unity-HDRP-Demos/README.md

 # Unity-HDRP-Demos
 Some miscellaneous tech demos with Unity HDRP.
+Since the repository is quite large (1GB+), it is probably best to download the demo you would like here https://wiphotos.itch.io/unity-hdrp-demos.

 ![Alt text](Screenshots/japanesescreenshot4.jpg?raw=true "Japanese1")
 ![Alt text](Screenshots/japanesescreenshot2.jpg?raw=true "Japanese2")